 Or so my mind churns.
 There are no even answers in the Canny Valley of story.
 You just keep spinning it around, and around.

-The post "Clifford Simak’s City: The Canny Valley of Story" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/11/canny-valley/) on November 8, 2016.
+The post "Clifford Simak’s City: The Canny Valley of Story" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/11/canny-valley/) on November 8, 2016.